 Inventories are valued at the lower of cost (using the first-in, first-out method) or net realizable value.
-The purchase method is used to account for inventories.
 Reported inventories are offset as nonspendable fund balance, which indicates they are unavailable for appropriation even though they are a component of reported assets.
 Inventories in the general fund consist of motor fuel held for consumption.